Enabling AI-powered sales outreach

 Before I joined the project, my fellow product manager had already conducted interviews with SDRs and ran initial research on direct competitors.

-Once I joined we conducted a whole some research, including research on non direct competitors.
+Once I joined we conducted an also research on non direct competitors, and internal guerrilla research.

 We spoke with 2 internal users and 9 stakeholders, the CEO among them.